The mosquito that carries the Zika virus is found worldwide.

-When a mosquito bites a person infected with a Zika virus, the virus enters the mosquito.
+When a mosquito bites a person infected with the Zika virus, the virus enters the mosquito.
 When the infected mosquito then bites another person, the virus enters that person's bloodstream.

-Factors that put you at greater risk of developing Zika virus disease include:
+Factors that put you at greater risk of developing the Zika virus include:

-Living or traveling in areas where there have been outbreaks.
+Living or traveling in countries where there have been outbreaks.
 Being in tropical and subtropical areas increases your risk of exposure to the virus that causes the Zika virus.
 Especially high-risk areas include several islands of the Pacific region, a number of countries in Central, South and North America, and islands near West Africa.
-Because the mosquito that carries Zika virus is found worldwide, it's likely that outbreaks will continue to spread to new regions.
+Because the mosquito that carries the Zika virus is found worldwide, it's likely that outbreaks will continue to spread to new regions.